jahnavi7032/Ticketing-System/README.md

 Before you begin, ensure you have met the following requirements:

-Python 3.x installed
-Django installed
-Additional Python packages (install using `pip install -r requirements.txt`)
+Python 3.x installed, Django installed and Additional Python packages (install using `pip install -r requirements.txt`)

 ## Installation